Renovamen/what-if/misc/2020-01-11-image-apis-and-nonebot-setting-up.md

 ---
-title: Image API & NoneBot
+title: Image APIs & NoneBot
-slug: image-api-and-nonebot-setting-up
+slug: image-apis-and-nonebot-setting-up
 date: 2020-01-11
 excerpt: "Here is a list of APIs that can return some images and notes of the process of setting up NoneBot and CoolQ HTTP API (on my Mac)."
 catagory: Misc